Using registers to build a service

 There are 2 ways to use registers.
 You can either:

-- use an application programming interface (API) to automatically pull information from a register into your service
+- use an application programming interface (API) to automatically pull data from a register into your service

-- periodically download the data from the register’s homepage and keep your own copy of it
+- periodically download the data from the register’s homepage and keep and update your own copy of it

 Help using registers